-You’re going to Kauai for a few days’ vacation, but you don’t have time to see everything; so what do you do?
-Though it seems impossibly hard to narrow down a list of the five best things to see and do in Kauai, here is a quick peek at the places you absolutely cannot miss.
+You’re going to Kauai for a few days’ vacation.
+But you don’t have time to see everything.
+So what do you do?
+It seems impossibly hard to narrow down a list of the five best things to do on Kauai.
+But here are some of the places you should absolutely not miss.

-Waterfalls: There are so many notable waterfalls on the Garden Isle, it might be tough to choose which ones to see.
+There are so many notable waterfalls on the Garden Isle, it might be tough to choose which ones to see.
 From the lookout at Waimea Canyon, you can spot Waipo’o Falls on the Garden Isle.
-Then there is Hanakapi’ai Falls along the Na Pali Coast, a 300-foot cascade accessible to those who are willing to take the challenging hike to and from the Kalalau Valley trailhead.
-There is also Wailua Falls, near the town of Lihue, which can be viewed after a short walk from the parking lot, making it a convenient place to bring children as there are no perilous trails involved.
-The stunning Opaeka’a Falls in east Kauai is another great place to take children, since it only takes a brief walk to view this impressive cascade.
+Then there is Hanakapi’ai Falls along the Na Pali Coast.
+One can only access this 300-foot cascade through a challenging hike from the Kalalau Valley trailhead.
+There is also Wailua Falls, near the town of Lihue.
+You can view it after a short walk from the parking lot, making it convenient for children to see.
+The stunning Opaeka’a Falls in east Kauai is another place to take children.
+This is because it only takes a brief walk to view this impressive cascade.

-Hollywood Film Tour: What would a trip to Kauai be without visiting the locations where some of Hollywood’s biggest blockbuster movies were filmed?
-Such films include: Blue Hawaii, Pirates of the Caribbean, The Descendants, Six Days Seven Nights, Raiders of the Lost Ark, South Pacific, Jurassic Park, Tropic Thunder and Avatar.
-Movie tours on Kauai visit places where such famous films were shot, such as: Hanalei Pier, Wailua Falls, Wailua River, the Coco Palms Hotel site, the town of Kapa’a, the Kilauea Lighthouse overlook, Hanamaulu Bay and the Na Pali Coast to name a few.
-Going on a Kauai film tour is an absolute must-do for movie buffs.
+What would a trip to Kauai be without visiting the locations where some of Hollywood’s biggest movies were filmed?
+Such films include: Blue Hawaii, Pirates of the Caribbean, The Descendants, Raiders of the Lost Ark, South Pacific, Jurassic Park and Avatar.
+Filmmakers shot these these movies in places like Hanalei Pier, Wailua Falls, Wailua River and the Na Pali Coast to name a few.
+Going on a Kauai film tour is one of the great things to do on Kauai, especially for movie buffs.